 We lived in Amsterdam from 2008 to 2011.
 It’s a beautiful city with an easily walkable UNESCO World Heritage historic center.
 Unfortunately, these days it’s frequently overrun with tourists.
 During our previous visit in 2015, we were shocked at how packed the city was over a September weekend.
-While Amsterdam is picturesque, there are many Dutch towns where you can find a more authentic Dutch experience.
-So here are some reasons not to visit Amsterdam.
+While Amsterdam is picturesque, there are many Dutch towns where you can find a more authentic experience.
+Here’s some reasons not to visit Amsterdam.

 Amsterdam has been touristy for a long time, but the crowds are getting out of control.
 Tourism over the past decade has doubled.
 The growth is unsustainable for a small city and Amsterdammers are being driven out of the center.
 And when locals get fed up, tourist dollars are not as appreciated.
-And this means visitors generally don’t get as good of a value as a beautiful off the radar destination.
+This also means visitors generally don’t get as good of a value as a great off-the radar destination.

 Because we lived in Amsterdam and know the city well, we’ve done our part to ensure tourism to Amsterdam continues to explode.
 We’ve published posts like Ultimate Tips on Visiting Amsterdam, How to Spend One Day in Amsterdam, Amsterdam’s Red Light District at Night, The Top 5 Most Unique Pubs in Amsterdam, Is Amsterdam a Good Move For You? and even on Amsterdam’s Outdoor Urinals.
 You’re welcome annoyed denizens of Amsterdam!

 Many Rural Dutch Hate Amsterdam